pkivolowitz/asm_book/section_1/regs/ldr.md

 loads a *pair* of registers from RAM at the address specified by the stack pointer.
 Any `x` register could also have been used, the `sp` is shown here to demonstrate that it too can be used.
+In fact, loads relative to the stack pointer is how compilers implement local variables.

-What goes inside the `[]` is always a pointer so must be a 64 bit wide animal such as any `x` register or the stack *pointer*.
+What goes inside the `[]` is always a pointer so must be a 64 bit wide entity such as any `x` register or the stack *pointer*.

 ## Offsets